 forming a protective barrier between your braces and the inside of your mouth.

-You can wear it for an entire day and even eat and drink with it on.
+You can wear it for an entire day and even eat and drink with it on (soft foods or regular foods).
 Our

 customers tell me that they love this new product.